habibur899/portfolio-for-elementor/readme.txt

 = This is customizable?  =
 Of course, You can customize every element.

-= Does image Compare work with all the themes?  = Image Compare works all the themes that respect the coding standards of WordPress set by its Codex.
+= Does Portfolio for Elementor work with all the themes?  = Portfolio for Elementor works all the themes that respect the coding standards of WordPress set by its Codex.
 It is recommended to use Elementor’s Hello Theme, a lightweight blank canvas, to enjoy full flexibility when using Elementor, and optimize your experience.

 = How do I install This Plugin ?  =
 To install the free version of Elementor, follow the steps below:
-From your WordPress dashboard -> Go to Plugins -> Click on ‘Add new’-> In the Search field, enter Image Compare Elementor and choose Image Compare Elementor.
+From your WordPress dashboard -> Go to Plugins -> Click on ‘Add new’-> In the Search field, enter Portfolio for Elementor Elementor and choose Portfolio for Elementor.
 Press install -> After installation, click Activate.

 = Is it necessary to install and activate Elementor Page builder plugin? =